rmello4d/TheSustainableDeveloper/mindlanguage.md

 Later, you regroup at your campsite, one friend is missing.

-Unfortunately, with no structured language and without words, no exact explanations are possible.
+Unfortunately, with no structured language and without words, no exact explanations were possible.
 Little can be said to the other 29 members about the savanna tragedy.

-Also, in 2 months we will not be able to say “Do you remember Jay ? the guy killed by the lion 2 months ago ?”, “Yes!
+Also, in 2 months you will not be able to say “Do you remember Jay ? the guy killed by the lion 2 months ago ?”, “Yes!
 Jay, I miss him, he was a good man”.

-Without language, there are no viable way to represent past or future.
+Without language, there are no representation of the past or future.
 Without language our brain is mostly instincts and emotions.
-If we could go back 2 million years ago, we would be a “here and now” creature.
+If you could go back 2 million years ago, you would be a “here and now” creature.
 Like the lion.

 Language is fundamental and probably one of the most powerful tools in human history.

-It changed us forever but it has a high cost.
+It changed us forever but also has a high cost.
 Lets get into the bill.

 <br />
 <br />